srynsh/SWE/SRS.md

    - *Pre-condition:* Internet connection, bidder logged in, scheduled end time has reached
    - *Main scenario:*
       1. The server selects the highest bidder.
-      2. The server sends an email to the auctioneer and highest bidder regarding the final bid price.
+      2. The server sends an email to the auctioneer and highest bidder regarding the final bid price and each other's contact details.
       3. The server publishes the highest bidder and final bid price on the auction page and adds the auction to history.

 ### Bidding Functionality
    - Users shall be able to place bids on items within active auction rooms, adhering to predefined bid increments and reserve prices.